Internet of Things for Current COVID-19 and Future Pandemics: An Exploratory Study: Phase II: Quarantine Time

 \subsubsection{Social Monitoring}

-In Russia, a surveillance mandatory application called Social Monitoring \cite{Russia2020} has been developed by government to track patients who are diagnosed with COVID-19 and have to be isolated in their homes within the functionality of geofencing.
-Authorities can track the patient after the application is installed.
-In addition, people need to request a QR(Quick Response) code every time they want to leave home in order to present it to the police.
-There is also privacy concern because of the access of government to all those information \cite{RussiaPrivacy2020, Meduza2020, kupper2011geofencing}.
+In Russia, a mandatory surveillance application called Social Monitoring \cite{Russia2020} has been developed by the government to track patients who are diagnosed with \mbox{COVID-19} and have to be isolated in their homes.
+Using this approach, authorities can track patients after the application is installed on the patients' smartphones.
+Patients are required to ask for QR (Quick Response) code every time they want to leave home or quarantine areas.
+This code represents their identification to the authorities, which allows them to monitor patients \cite{RussiaPrivacy2020, Meduza2020, kupper2011geofencing}.